19hours/sg-statutes/Acts/Stamp Duties Act.md

 $10

 Exemption:

-Any mortgage of stock or shares under hand only
+Any mortgage of stock or shares under hand only.

 10